-- Any restrictions by the donor on the management or investment of a gifted security will be referred to the Vice President for Development and Alumni Engagement for review, and referred to the President when appropriate, prior to acceptance of the gift.
+- Any restrictions by the donor on the management or investment of a gifted security will be referred to the Vice President for Development and Communications for review, and referred to the President when appropriate, prior to acceptance of the gift.

 8. Publicly-Traded Securities

 Securities listed on an exchange in which quotations are published daily; regularly traded in national or regional over-the-counter markets for which published quotations are available; or that are shares of a mutual fund for which quotations are published on a daily basis, will be accepted as outright gifts or toward pledges.

 FCF shall examine closely held securities that are not publicly traded prior to their acceptance and may decline the gift if it deems the securities difficult to value or not easily marketable.
 An independent appraisal provided by the donor is required prior to acceptance of the gift.
 The FCF Executive Committee must approve gifts of non-publicly held securities prior to acceptance.

 Securities inconsistent with FCF guidelines will be considered on a case-by-case basis by the Vice President for Development and Communications in consultation with the prospective donor.

 Pledges are the promise of a future gift.
 The following information is required to substantiate a pledge:

 - The amount of the pledge must be clearly specified.
 The pledge must be documented in writing, signed by the donor and received by the FCF.

 - A clearly defined payment schedule not to exceed five years.

 - Cannot contain contingencies or conditions that require an undue burden of financial resources by the FCF.